-The contractor, sub recipient or subcontractor shall not discriminate on the basis of race, color, national origin, or acc in the performance of this contract.
-The contractor shall carry out applicable requirements of 65 CFR part 25 in the award and administration of DOT-assisted contracts.
-Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the recipient deems appropriate.
+The contractor, sub recipient or subcontractor shall not discriminate on the basis of race, color, national origin, or ave in the performance of this contractor shall carry out applicable requirements of 48 CFR part 26 in the award and administration of DOT-assisted contracts.
+Failure by the contractor to carry out these requirements is a material breach of this contracts, which may result in the termination of this contract or such other remedy as the recipient deems appropriate.